matcra587/py_peerscout/README.md

 Below are the available command-line arguments for peerscout:

   * `-h, --help`: Display the help message and exit.
+  * `--desired_count DESIRED_COUNT` (default: 5): The desired number of peers to find.
+  * `--max_attempts MAX_ATTEMPTS` (default: 5): The maximum number of attempts to find peers.
+  * `--max_latency MAX_LATENCY` (default: 50): The maximum latency (in milliseconds).
   * `--network NETWORK` (default: None): The network to scout peers for.
   * `--target_country TARGET_COUNTRY` (default: CA,US): Comma-separated list of target countries (e.g. 'CA,US' or 'DE').
-  * `--max_latency MAX_LATENCY` (default: 50): The maximum latency (in milliseconds).

 ## Development
-A Dev Container configuration (devcontainer.json) is provided at the root of the project.
+A Dev Container configuration (`devcontainer.json`) is provided at the root of the project.
 If you open this project in VSCode, you will be prompted to reopen it in the dev container, which sets up a container with all the necessary dependencies for development.

 ## License
 This project is licensed under the MIT License.